-More recent studies have identified 8 OC43 genotypes and, in East Asian populations, certain genotypes were shown to temporally replace other genotypes (Lau et al. 2011; Zhang et al. 2015; Zhu et al. 2018).
+More recent studies have identified 8 OC43 genotypes and, in East Asian populations, certain genotypes were shown to temporally replace other genotypes (Lau et al. 2011; Y. Zhang et al. 2015; Zhu et al. 2018).
 Whether certain genotypes predominate due to antigenic differences that confer a fitness advantage is not known.
 However, evidence for selection in the spike protein of one of these dominant OC43 genotypes has been provided by dN/dS, a standard computational method for detecting positive selection (Ren et al. 2015).
 This method has also been used to suggest positive selection in the spike protein of 229E (Chibo and Birch 2006).
 Additionally, two genetically distinct groupings (each of which include multiple of the aforementioned 8 genotypes) of OC43 viruses have been shown to alternate in prevalence within a Japanese community, meaning that the majority of OC43 infections are caused by one group for about 2-4 years at which point the other group begins to account for the bulk of infections.
 It has been suggested that antigenic differences between these groups contribute to this epidemic switching (Komabayashi et al. 2020).

+However, a similar surveillance of the NL63 genotypes circulating in Kilifi, Kenya found that NL63 genotypes persist for relatively long periods of time, that people become reinfected by the same genotype, and that reinfections are often enhanced by prior infection (Kiyuka et al. 2018).
+These findings are inconsistent with antigenic evolution in NL63.

 Here, we use a variety of computational approaches to detect adaptive evolution in spike and comparator proteins in HCoVs.
-These methods were designed as improvements to dN/dS with the intention of identifying positive selection within a serially-sampled RNA virus population.
+These methods were designed as improvements to dN/dS with the intention of identifying adaptive substitutions within a serially-sampled RNA virus population.
 We focus on the seasonal HCoVs that have been continually circulating in humans: OC43, 229E, HKU1 and NL63.
 Our analyses of nonsynonymous divergence, rate of adaptive substitutions, and Time to Most Recent Ancestor (TMRCA) provide evidence that the spike protein of OC43 and 229E is under positive selection.
 Though we conduct these analyses on HKU1 and NL63, we do not observe evidence for adaptive evolution in the spike protein of these viruses.
 For HKU1, there is not enough longitudinal sequencing data available for us to confidently make conclusions as to whether or not this lack of evidence reflects an actual lack of adaptive evolution.

 Results

+Phylogenetic consideration of viral diversity and recombination in OC43 and 229E

 We constructed time-resolved phylogenies of the OC43 and 229E using publicly accessible sequenced isolates.
-A cursory look at these trees confirms previous reports that substantial diversity exists within each viral species (Zhang et al. 2015; Komabayashi et al. 2020; Lau et al. 2011).
-The phylogeny of OC43 bifurcates immediately from the root (Fig. 1), indicating that OC43 consists of multiple, co-evolving lineages.
+A cursory look at these trees confirms previous reports that substantial diversity exists within each viral species (Y. Zhang et al. 2015; Komabayashi et al. 2020; Lau et al. 2011).
+Additionally, the trees form ladder-like topologies with isolate tips arranged into temporal clusters rather than geographic clusters, indicating a single global population rather than geographically-isolated populations of virus.
+The phylogeny of OC43 bifurcates immediately from the root (Figure 1), indicating that OC43 consists of multiple, co-evolving lineages.
 Because of the distinct evolutionary histories, it is appropriate to conduct phylogenetic analyses separately for each lineage.
-We have arbitrarily labeled these lineages ‘A’ and ‘B’ (Fig. 1).
+We have arbitrarily labeled these lineages ‘A’ and ‘B’ (Figure 1).